Only logged in customers who have purchased this tutor may leave a review.

 Year of Graduation: 2020

-Majors/Minors/Specialization: Major in Spanish; Minors in Arabic and Hebrew & Judaic Studies; Focus on language education, sociolinguistics, bilingualism and mixed language communities.
+Majors/Minors/Specialization: Major in Spanish; Minors in Arabic and Hebrew & Judaic Studies; Thesis work on language education, sociolinguistics, bilingualism and mixed language communities.

 Year of Graduation:

-High Honors (Spanish); Summa Cum Laude; Phi Beta Kappa Member; Sherborne Vernon Damerel Award for academic excellence and class spirit; Zake Morgan Memorial Award for excellence and originality in an honors thesis; Ibn Khaldun Prize for excellence and achievement in the study of Arabic; Dean's List 2016-2020; CAS Futures Scholarship; Presidential Honors Scholar 2017-2019; NYU Founders Day Award; NYU HJS Innovations Scholar 2018; CAS Scholarship 2016-2020; ACT: 32; AP: Spanish Language: 5, Calculus AB/BC: 5, US Government and Politics: 5, English Lit. and Comp.: 4, US History: 4.
+Summa Cum Laude; Phi Beta Kappa Member; NYU Founders Day Award; Sherborne Vernon Damerel Award for academic excellence and class spirit; Zake Morgan Memorial Award for excellence and originality in an honors thesis; Ibn Khaldun Prize for excellence and achievement in the study of Arabic; Dean's List 2016-2020; CAS Futures Scholarship; Presidential Honors Scholar 2017-2019; NYU Founders Day Award; NYU HJS Innovations Scholar 2018; CAS Scholarship 2016-2020; ACT: 32; AP: Spanish Language: 5, Calculus AB/BC: 5, US Government and Politics: 5, English Lit. and Comp.: 4, US History: 4.

 I worked as a summer camp counselor at Camp Foster YMCA for two summers.
 I taught a variety of subjects such as music, kayaking and rock climbing and worked with campers ages 5-17 in both our day camp and overnight camp.
-In Spring 2018, I student-taught in a dual-language classroom at PS163 in New York City; while teaching, I was analyzing the effectiveness of this particular dual-language classroom and writing about how we could improve these programs to provide better and more equitable education access for students who speak a language other than English (as their first language).
+In Spring 2018, I student-taught in a dual-language classroom at PS163 in New York City.
 Throughout the entirety of my senior year, I was a learning assistant at the NYU University Learning Center.
-There, I tutored a lot of writing, which means mostly helping with overall structure and thesis development; I also tutored all humanities courses, all levels of Spanish and Arabic, and English grammar and structure for non-native speakers.
+There I tutored writing, critical thinking, research skills, all levels of Spanish and Arabic, and English grammar and structure for non-native speakers.
 I am comfortable tutoring any subject within humanities through the college level.
 As a counselor and student teacher, I worked with students and campers with a range of special needs.
 At my teaching position I often helped students who were struggling with social/emotional needs.
-I tutored online for the past 3 months at NYU, so I am used to both in-person and remote tutoring.
-We used Zoom, however I am well-versed in technology and would feel comfortable using any service.
+I am experienced in both online and in-person tutoring.
+I am most familiar with Zoom, however I am well-versed in technology and would feel comfortable using any service.

 Philanthropy / Volunteering Experience